We may earn money or products from the companies mentioned in this post.

 - Bring a water bottle and a light snack, especially if traveling with children.
-I personally love this water bottle because it keeps your drink cold for 24 hours.
+I personally love this reusable water bottle because it keeps your drink cold for 24 hours.

 - If you are hiking with a baby or toddler in tow, bring a bottle or sippy cup for them, as well.